lucasmreis/blogSource/src/posts/learning-reasonml-part-2.md

 The last part of this component is the callback defined for `onClick`.
 We're using `self.send`, which in fact "sends" the `Flip` action to the reducer.
 And our component is complete!

 See that our render function is making reference to `CardView`.
-Since we're in ReasonML land, we do not need a wrapper for the card view anymore, so we can delete from the `CardView` file.
+Since we're in ReasonML land, we do not need a wrapper for the card view anymore, so we can delete it from the `CardView` file.
 But since the card container will be imported in JS, we need to wrap it instead:

 ```js
 let default =